sawft99/Obsidian-SecPlus/Sec+/Chapter 10 - Secure Software Development/SQL Injection.md

 ---
 - Insertion of additional information or code through data input from a client to an application ^de8163
 - Can occur with any code
-- SQL,HTML, XML, and LDAP are common languages but SQL is the most popular
+- SQL,HTML, [[XML Vulnerabilities|XML]], and LDAP are common languages but SQL is the most popular

 # How SQL Functions - Example
 ---